Have you ever heard marketers say that a certain lead generation tactic is the best?

 The first step is to figure out what kind of audience you want to attract for your campaign.

-This will be a subset of the broad customer-type you want in your business – often referred to as a marketing persona.
+This will be a subset of the broad customer-type you want in your business – often referred to as an audience (or marketing) persona.

 For example, suppose you run a video game store.
 If you were to describe your audience, it might sound like this: “12-35 year olds who like video games.”